 Bruce Springsteen poetically describes what it’s like to grow up, stand up and stick out.
 Because in life, as we all eventually find out, blending in and staying hidden doesn't cut it as you get older.

-This song conveys the presence of wisdom, epiphanies and realisations of truths that you’re likely to undergo as you grow up.
+This song conveys the presence of wisdom and epiphanies and the realisations of truths that you’re likely to undergo as you grow up.
 As an adult, there are many things you already know — but there’s always that feeling you really don’t know much.

 Getting older, you’re likely to encounter moments in life where everything seems to be moving at a rapid pace — and you’re struggling to keep up.
 If only we all had some sort of head start before growing up to the point where back-to-back changes happen far too quickly.

-It may not always be blatant or immediately obvious, but what this song says is that one’s youthful spirit never goes away as he or she grows up.
+It may not always be blatant or immediately obvious, but what this song says is that one’s youthful spirit never goes away as we grow up.
 We all have a little kid’s soul that remains within us, and we just need to learn how to unlock it.

-Memories serves as the perfect online platform for safely storing digital pictures, as well as digitising copies of photos from your physical albums kept at home.
-Memories can be conveniently accessed either on your desktop or via the mobile app (available on Android and iOS devices).
+Memories is the perfect place to safely store digital pictures, videos and stories from your past, so you can revisit them on your desktop or your phone (our apps are available on Android and iOS devices).
 Click here to set up an account on Memories and start truly preserving the memories of all your cherished life experiences.